SecureStartKit

 }

-Define your own profiles in next.config.ts with three timing properties:
+Define custom profiles in next.config.ts with three timing properties:

-• stale: How long the client can use a cached value without checking the server
+• stale: how long the client can use a cached value before checking back

-• revalidate: How often the server refreshes the cache in the background
+• revalidate: how often the server refreshes in the background

-• expire: Maximum age before the entry is dropped entirely
+• expire: maximum age before the entry is dropped

 // next.config.ts